 Academic Probation does not exist in Liverpool Hope University’s own regulations.
 However, students who initially fail to gain SAP are normally given a specified timescale to redeem their position, as follows; this is a de facto system of Academic Probation, and relates to U.S. Federal Aid Probation as shown below.

-1. Students who have not passed 120 credits by June [but who have obtained an aggregate mark of at least 25] will be given an opportunity to undertake further work for August.
+1. Students who have not passed 120 credits by June [but who have obtained an aggregate mark of at least 33] will be given a further opportunity to complete assessment and progress.
 Their progress will be reviewed in early September.

-2. Students who have not passed 120 credits by June [and who have obtained an aggregate mark of below 25] will be deemed to have failed the requirement for Satisfactory Academic Progress [SAP], and will be required to retake all or part of the 120 credits in the following academic session.
+2. Students who have not passed 120 credits by June [and who have obtained an aggregate mark for either the level of study or the academic subject of below 33] will be deemed to have failed the requirement for Satisfactory Academic Progress [SAP], and will be required to retake all or part of the 120 credits in the following academic session.
 Such students will be entitled to lodge an Academic Appeal, the outcome of which may be that students be given a specified timescale [usually until the end of August] to submit further work to gain the 120 credits in time to proceed to the next 120 credits according to the standard schedule, therefore meeting the requirements for SAP.
 Pending the final decision about whether the student’s further work has enabled them to gain the required 120 credits, the student would be placed on U.S. Federal Aid Probation.
 In addition to the University’s normal procedures for communication results, students in receipt of U.S. Federal Aid will in relation to all aspects of this paragraph, be informed of the consequences for U.S. Federal Aid.

 Transfer Credits from another institution of higher education are approved on an individual basis by the transfer student’s accepting academic programme at Liverpool Hope University.
 They count toward the attempted and completed credits at Liverpool Hope, thereby reducing the maximum timeframe for completion of the programme.
 They also count towards attempted and completed hours.

-Changes in major subjects can in some instances be completed within the original programme timeframe (for example, if a student is able to change their degree programme from Combined Studies to Single Subject Studies within their original academic Faculty (Academic Division), as within Education or Humanities, etc. Within the Combined Studies Degree (two majors), a student can only change one of their major subjects at the end of their first year (Level C), in which case they would have to take an extra year, in a part-time mode of study, to complete 60 credits at Level C of the new subject.
+Changes in major subjects can in some instances be completed within the original programme timeframe (for example, if a student is able to change their degree programme from Combined Studies to Single Subject Studies within their original academic Faculty (Academic Division).

-If a student changes BOTH subjects or changes to a completely new Degree Programme any previous credits earned will not count and the student is deemed to be starting again with a new timeframe.
+If a combined honours student changes BOTH of their academic subjects or changes to a completely new Degree Programme any previous credits earned will not count and the student is deemed to be starting again with a new timeframe.
 However, entitlement to U.S. Federal Aid to cover the new subject[s] will be assessed by the relevant U.S. authorities.

 Liverpool Hope University permits students to pursue a second academic degree, either undergraduate or postgraduate, if they meet the relevant entry requirements for the new degree programme.